cmungall/owljs/README.md

 (the exact path may vary, depending on your ringo installation)

+Alternatively, you can skip the install step and point directly to your checked out
+version:

+    export RINGO_MODULE_PATH="$HOME/repos/"

+(Assuming you git cloned owljs into ~/repos/)

 # Getting started

 You can use the pre-packaged scripts without any knowledge of the